vmorganp/Lazytainer/README.md

       # - MINPACKETTHRESH=10  # OPTIONAL number of packets that must be recieved to keepalive/start container
       # - POLLRATE=1          # OPTIONAL number of seconds to sleep between polls
       # - VERBOSE=true        # probably set this to false unless you're debugging or doing the initial demo
+      # - INTERFACE=eth0      # OPTIONAL interface to listen on - use eth0 in most cases
     ports:
       - 81:81
     volumes: